 Historically, WPCSRF funds were allocated on a first-come, first-served basis because the supply of funds exceeded the demand.
 This allowed for the funding of all the projects as they went into construction.
 However, due to annual federal requirements for principal forgiveness and green project reserve, it has become important to identify in each IUP which projects will be receiving SRF funds, including principal forgiveness, for the next fiscal year.
-See Attachment III for a list of projects expected to receive WPCSRF funds and principal forgiveness in SFY23 from the base capitalization grant.
-See Attachment III A for a list of projects expected to receive WPCSRF funds and principal forgiveness in SFY23 from the supplemental capitalization grant.
+See Attachment III for a list of projects expected to receive WPCSRF funds and principal forgiveness in SFY24 from the base capitalization grant.
+See Attachment III A for a list of projects expected to receive WPCSRF funds and principal forgiveness in SFY24 from the supplemental capitalization grant.

-Although not contained in the BIL, the FFY22 Consolidated Appropriations Act through which the base capitalization grant was appropriated requires that at least 10% of the base capitalization grant must be used to fund green projects as defined by EPA.
+The FFY23 Consolidated Appropriations Act through which the base capitalization grant was appropriated and the FFY23 Clean Water SRF federal appropriation provided through BIL requires that at least 10% of the base capitalization grant and 10% of the supplemental capitalization grant must be used to fund green projects as defined by EPA.
 Projects that qualify for the Green Project Reserve are those that address green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
 These projects are identified based upon information provided in the Clean Water Needs Survey that is required for each project that requests funding from the WPCSRF program.
-Each fiscal year the Resource Development (RD) Bureau housed within the Department of Natural Resources and Conservation requests a \$1 million dollar loan that they then administer to Montana farmers and ranchers for the implementation of agricultural best management practices (BMPs); primarily the conversion of flood irrigation operations to sprinkler irrigation systems.
-This loan to the RD Bureau meets the 10% green project reserve requirement for the capitalization grant.
-Projects that qualify in whole, or in part, for green reserve are identified in Attachment III.
+Each fiscal year the Resource Development (RD) Bureau housed within the Department of Natural Resources and Conservation requests a \$1-2 million dollar loan that they then administer to Montana farmers and ranchers for the implementation of agricultural best management practices (BMPs); primarily the conversion of flood irrigation operations to sprinkler irrigation systems.
+This loan to the RD Bureau meets the 10% green project reserve requirements for both the base capitalization grant and the supplemental capitalization grant.
+Projects that qualify in whole, or in part, for green reserve are identified in Attachment III and Attachment IIIA.

-The FFY22 Clean Water SRF federal appropriation is approximately \$1.19 billion, therefore, Montana has the option of awarding between 20 and 40% of its base capitalization grant in the form of principal forgiveness.
-The WPCSRF program is proposing to award approximately 30% of its FFY22 base cap grant, or \$1,725,000 as principal forgiveness.
-The BIL mandates that 49% of the funds provided through the FY22 supplemental cap grant funding, or \$4,281,620, must be provided as principal forgiveness.
+The FFY23 Clean Water SRF federal appropriation is approximately \$1.63 billion, therefore, Montana has the option of awarding between 20 and 40% of its base capitalization grant in the form of principal forgiveness.
+The WPCSRF program is proposing to award approximately 38% of its FFY23 base cap grant, or \$1,380,996 as principal forgiveness.
+The Clean Water SRF federal appropriation provided through BIL mandates that 49% of the funds provided through the FY23 supplemental cap grant funding, or \$5,014,170, must be provided as principal forgiveness.